Queens earn thumping win over Old Newtonians

 The hosts were without coach and fly half Ashley Tapper alongside John Filsell, Neil Mills, Dave Morrish, Dave Hull, Tom Clarke, Steve Hoath, Andrew Jackson and Henry Williams, as they opted to keep things simple, stick to the basics and play to their strengths.

-This tactic paid off almost imediately with stand-in fly half Lewis Perrin, who was impressive throughout, playing a neat inside ball to rampaging winger Ryan Lennon.
+This tactic paid off almost immediately with stand-in fly half Lewis Perrin, who was impressive throughout, playing a neat inside ball to rampaging winger Ryan Lennon.

 The newly appointed captain burst through a gap in the Old Newts defence to crash over the line, with Chris Bell converting.